Just Good Friends (song): Reception

 Richard Cromelin of the Los Angeles Times liked what he called a relaxed and charming nature of Jackson and Wonder's vocal performances in the duet.
 He noted the song's "early Jackson 5 charge" and Motown links.
 He was impressed with both "Just Good Friends" and "Man in the Mirror" and thought they stood out in comparison to other tracks from Bad.
 On the other hand, Rolling Stone criticized "Just Good Friends" as being "the only mediocrity" on Bad.
-The reviewer attributed this to the fact that "Just Good Friends" is one of only two songs not actually written by Jackson on the album.
+The reviewer attributed this to the fact that "Just Good Friends" is one of only two songs not written by Jackson on the album.
 Rolling Stone commented that the Stevie Wonder-duet starts well, but "devolves into a chin-bobbing cheerfulness that is unforced but also, sadly, unearned."
 Quincy Jones was also very critical of the song: "I made a mistake on the duet with him and Stevie ["Just Good Friends", written by Terry Britten and Graham Lyle].
 That didn't work."

+Musicians often admire parts of the song, yet many critics feel it never quite fulfilled the potential suggested by the pairing of the two artists.
+Several other potential duets with Prince, Whitney Houston and Barbra Streisand all failed to materialize.
+Jackson and Wonder both contribute a song to each other’s albums, with Jackson singing "Get It" on Characters.

+The Harmonic design is built around cyclical funk harmony.
+Musicians sometimes describe this track as "groove-rich but melodically under-resolved."